Cerro de la Sal: Peru gains control

 The Peruvian government, now independent from Spain, established a fortress in 1842 at what became the town of San Ramon along the Chanchamayo River 35 km south of the Cerro de la Sal.
 Thus, the government began the reconquest of the region lost during the Juan Santos Atahualpa rebellion.
 It was a "violent conquest" and initially unsuccessful due to the opposition of the Asháninka.
 Military expeditions in 1868 and 1869 were unsuccessful, but destroyed or confiscated much Ashásnika property.
 The government proposed stationing up to 200 soldiers at the Cerro de la Sal.
 This was never realized, but beginning in 1873, the Peruvian government promoted the settlement of people imported from Europe.
 Several thousand Italians were settled south of the Cerro de la Sal in Asháninka territory and Germans and Austrians were settled north of the Cerro in Amuesha territory.
 In the 1890s, a British company, the Peruvian Corporation, gained a concession along the rivers near the Cerro de la Sal and sold land to British and Dutch settlers.
 Peruvians, including landless Peruvians displaced in the Andes, also began to migrate into the region to obtain land.

 In 1896 and 1897 a Catholic priest, Gabriel Sala, visited the Cerro de la Sal.
 He found that European settlers had been preventing the indigenous people from mining the salt for their use and instead enslaving them to exploit the salt for commerce.
 The government encouraged the settlers to exploit the salt by granting it exemptions from taxes and created a Salt Monopoly to market the salt.
 The response of the Asháninka had been to destroy the farmsteads of British settlers.
-However, the advance of the European and Andean settlers (plus Chinese brought in as farm workers) was inexorable and the indigenous were forced away from the Cerro de la Sal.
+However, the advance of the European and Andean settlers (plus Chinese brought in as farm workers) during the rubber boom was inexorable and the indigenous were forced away from the Cerro de la Sal.
 The nearby town of Villa Rica was founded in 1928 by settlers of German ancestry from Pozuzo and coffee became the principal cash crop of the region.
 Until the 1980s the indigenous people continued to visit Cerro de la Sal and extract salt to carry back to their homes in the more remote parts of the Amazon Basin.